Childhood Discipleship: Training up a child

 SPRINGFIELD, Missouri - Though media is flooded with news of the Ebola crisis, a calamity nearly as fatal—starvation—has risen in West African countries due to the virus.
 In response to this dire need, Dallas-based Texas Baptists Disaster Recovery (TBDR), in partnership with Convoy of Hope in Springfield, Missouri, shipped 250,000 meals to Monrovia, Liberia on Thursday, Oct.
 9, to help bring relief to the crisis.

-When the container of food, holding 44,000 pounds of prepackaged meals, arrives to Monrovia in/p>... [continue]
+When the container of food, holding 44,000 pounds of prepackaged meals, arrives to Monrovia in four to six weeks, Liberian Baptist churches will distribute the supplies to rural communities and to hospitals.
+An... [continue]

 Christian Life Commission adopts statement on Islamic state and religious persecution